 But make sure you are looking and signing up to the Canadian sites.
-If you are searching Covergirl make sure it is Covergirl.
+If you are searching Covergirl, make sure it is Covergirl.
 CA, not Covergirl.com.
 Some sites make it hard to tell whether they are Canadian or USA.
-I usually scroll down to the bottom of the page and look at the information in the fine print.
-If it shows a USA city/state chances are, you are on an American site.
+I usually scroll down to the bottom of the page and look at the fine print information.
+If it shows a USA city/state, chances are, you are on an American site.
 Sometimes there is an option at the top of the page to change the country.
 This will redirect you to the Canadian site.
 You will find examples of this on the Tide website and the Greenworks website.

 Now that you have found some Canadian-friendly websites, the next step is to sign up for their newsletters.
 This can be a great way How to Get Coupons in Canada.

 Also, sign up for Facebook and Twitter.
 “Like” company’s Facebook pages, and that way, when they are running a coupon or sample promotion, they will post it on their wall, and you will automatically see it in your Facebook feed.

 I recently joined Twitter and was amazed to find many people tweeting about Canadian coupons.
 If you find someone online who has a blog about saving money in Canada, why not follow them on Twitter?
-Some companies even host Twitter parties where you can join in on the conversation and answer time-limited questions to win prizes and coupons.
+Some companies even host Twitter parties where you can join in on the conversation, and answer time-limited questions to win prizes and coupons.
 There is a Dove Chocolate one on as I write this.
-Tweet your New Years’ resolutions and you might win a coupon.
+Tweet your New Years’ resolutions, and you might win a coupon.
 (Not 100% sure if Canada and/or the A though).

 One more great way to receive high-value Canadian coupons is to do surveys.
 Surveys can be an excellent way for companies to offer you coupons.